 - As soon as you can, book your trip on The Polar Express.
 It’s a very popular holiday destination in the West, and certain dates and times tend to sell out sooner.

-- Yes!
-Wear your jammies!
+- Wear your jammies!
+Yes!
 Even the adults.
-Each year we bought matching, or at least similar.
+Each year we bought matching PJs, or at least similar.
 The more Christmas-y the better!

 - If you have really little ones, try to book the earlier of two trains that leave the station.
 Don’t be fooled by it being located in Arizona- it gets very cold, can be windy or possibly snowing while you are there.